garywu/kangxi-radicals-chart/model2/specification.md

 ## Items Types

-There are 231 controlled items in this 214 Kangxi Radicals Chart.
+There are 231 controlled items in this chart.

 **This chart contains two types of items: headers and data.** There are 17 header items.
 The header items indicate the sections by stroke count.
 There are 214 data items.
 The data items contain the Kangxi radicals, the radical numbers,